RudrakshGargRG/ChitChat-Backend/README.md

 To Run:

-Download both frontend and backend files and type of terminal:
+Download both frontend and backend files and direct to the files and type on terminal:

 for backend :  node index.js